Should you be aware of any Zoosk scams? According to those who’ve used the dating app to search for love, the answer is a resounding YES!

 You think you’re corresponding with your future beau or love, but are talking to an overseas scammer (usually from Nigeria, but other countries as well).
 While you believe you’ve gotten to know this person well, they sit fraudulently behind a computer, perfecting their scam on you and others.
 Often friends, family, or financial planners first alert the victim of their suspicions.

 Other times, the victim becomes apprehensive as the person they’re involved with keeps giving elaborate excuses which delay their return to the States.
 Hopelessness and depression are everyday experiences for the victim after this type of scam is uncovered.
-Worse, since the crime occurred over the internet and overseas, funds are usually not recovered.
+Worse, since the crime occurred over a dating app and overseas, funds are usually not recovered.

 What to Look For?